kiru42/cypress-plugin-visual-tests/README.md

 ```

 ## Caveats :warning:
 There is currently an issue when running "All Tests" in Cypress with this plugin.
 You can follow the progress on the issue [here](https://github.com/meinaart/cypress-plugin-snapshots/issues/10) and [here](https://github.com/cypress-io/cypress/issues/3090).
-When running "All Tests" any tests that utilize `cypress-plugin-snapshots` will throw an error.
+When running "All Tests" any tests that utilize `cypress-plugin-visual-tests` will throw an error.

 ## Roadmap
 Below is a list of functionality that is under consideration for implementing in a next version.